 The job is big.
 Should I employ a specialist contractor?

 You have to be able to demonstrate competency.
-Obviously, removing a small section of roof or demolishing a small building is very different to tackling a large barn or shed area.
+Obviously, removing a small section of roof or demolishing a small building is very different from tackling a large barn or shed area.

-Asbestos is safe to remain in situ should it be in good condition and in an area that is not easily disturbed.
+Asbestos is safe to remain in situ if it is in good condition and in an area that is not easily disturbed.

-However, if the material has become damaged, this material is better off being repaired or removed.
+However, if the material has become damaged, it is better to repair or remove it.

 How do you spot dangerous ACM?